jowussler/docs/content/en/docs/Workstation/workstation.md

    - Download the **Workstation Connector** and **Interface** modules.
    - In Studio Pro, go to **App Explorer** > **Import Module Package** and import both modules into your app.
    - ![Screenshot: Importing Connector Artifacts](path/to/screenshot1.png)
+   - Configure the **Management URL** by setting the `CONST_WorkstationManagementUrl` constant in Module `StationInterface > constants` section.

 3. **Configure the Application in Workstation Management**:
    - Navigate to the "Stations" section in the Workstation Management.
-   - Add your application (including localhost for local testing) to the allowed list under the station's configuration.
+   - Add your application URL to the allowed list under the station's configuration.
    - Click on the three dots next to the application and retrieve the **Access Key**.
    - ![Screenshot: Adding Application to Allowed List](path/to/screenshot2.png)

-4. **Set Up the Shared Secret in the Connector**:
+4. **Set Up the Shared Secret <span style="color:red;">[Access key]</span> in the Connector**:
+   - Use the pre-existing page in the StationInterface Module called `StationConnector_Security` to set up the Access Key.
-   - After deploying the app, locate the **Workstation Connector** settings and add the retrieved **Access Key** as the **Shared Secret**.
-   - This ensures valid authentication between the connector and the Workstation Agent.
+   - After deploying the app, locate the **Workstation Connector** settings and save the Access Key.
+This ensures valid authentication between the connector and the Workstation Agent.
    - ![Screenshot: Configuring Shared Secret in Runtime Settings](path/to/screenshot3.png)

 5. **Retrieve Devices**: